Like it or not, winter is here.

 Don’t forget to replace worn wiper blades with new ones that can effectively clear snow and ice.

 The last thing you want is for a driver to get stranded in dangerous conditions.
-So encourage them always to keep their fuel level above half a tank.
+So, please encourage them to always keep their fuel level above half a tank.
 If drivers do find themselves stranded, instruct them not to leave the car unless nearby shelter is available.
 Here at Foss National, our fuel card programs come with 24/7 roadside assistance.
 Perfect for keeping drivers safe in all road conditions.

 Unpredictable road situations become more common in winter.
 Accidents, road closures, and bumper-to-bumper traffic can all contribute to late or missed appointments.